 On October 4, 2017, a small reading group met for the first time.
 We have continued meeting once a month on Wednesday evenings from 7:30-9:00 for discussion and prayer.
 The group grew out of the regular Thursday night Adult Catechism classes as a kind of “graduate school” for those who wanted to continue learning and discussing.
 But our group is open to whomever would like to join us.
 We meet in the back room of the parish hall at Holy Family.
 Coffee and refreshments are usually provided.
 The meetings end with sung Compline in the church.

-We have read through C.S.
-Lewis’ The Four Loves and then Patricia Snow’s article in First Things, “Look at Me.”
-We are now reading G.K.
-Chesterton’s Saint Francis of Assisi.
+We have read through books like C.S.
+Lewis’ The Four Loves, Patricia Snow’s article in First Things, “Look at Me”, G.K.
+Chesterton’s Saint Francis of Assisi, and St Francis de Sales’ Introduction to the Devout Life.

 Bible Study classes meet on Tuesdays at 7:30 p.m., in the parish hall of Holy Family Church, under the guidance of one of the Fathers of the Oratory.
 The classes end at 9:00 p.m.
 Refreshments are served.
 Bring a Bible!
 Bring a friend!